 Staff and volunteers are free to attend these in a personal capacity.
 Officers may also attend in a personal capacity.
 If you are attending in an official capacity, it would be prudent to also attend events hosted by other party-affiliated groups i.e. Christians on the Left (Labour) and Conservative Christian Fellowship (Conservatives).
-Officers are expected to keep their supervising officer aware of such activities.

-8. Potential scenarios and how to navigate them
+9. Potential scenarios and how to navigate them